Build & Deployment

 Canary Deployment

-Route small % of traffic to new version first.
+Send a small percentage of real traffic to the new version before full rollout.

 Feature Flags